I. PLAYER ELIGIBILITY

 VI.
 UNIFORMS / SCHEDULING / BRACKETS

 1. This is a weekend tournament with two games guaranteed.
-Teams may start playing on Friday between 4-8pm or Saturday anytime after 8a, Teams are randomly matched with the only guarantee being that the 1st round of bracket play is not against the same team as the friendly game.
+Teams may start playing on Friday between 4-8pm or Saturday anytime after 8a, Teams are randomly matched.
 Sunday games will be scheduled to start at any time after 8am.
 We cannot accommodate special requests for game times, thank you for your understanding.

 VII.
 REMINDERS